Brendan Barber

-Sir Brendan Paul Barber (born 3 April 1951) is a British trade union official.
+Brendan Paul Barber, Baron Barber of Ainsdale (born 3 April 1951), is a British trade union official and life peer.
 He served as chair of the Advisory, Conciliation and Arbitration Service (ACAS) Council until 2020.
 He is a former general secretary of the United Kingdom's Trades Union Congress (TUC); a post he held from June 2003 until his retirement at the end of 2012.
 He was appointed Acas Chair in 2014, replacing Ed Sweeney, who had been in the post since 2007.
-He also serves on the board of the Banking Standards Board (2015–), the Board of Transport for London (2013–), the board of Britain Stronger in Europe (2015–), the Council of City University, London and the board of Mountview Academy of Theatre Arts (2014–).
+He also serves on the board of the Banking Standards Board (since 2015), the Board of Transport for London (2013–), the board of Britain Stronger in Europe (since 2015), the Council of City University, London and the board of Mountview Academy of Theatre Arts (since 2014).

-Early life
+Early life and education

-Born in Southport, Lancashire, Barber was educated at St Mary's College, Sefton (then a direct grant grammar school).
+Barber was born on 3 April 1951 in Southport, Lancashire, and educated at St Mary's College, Sefton (then a direct grant grammar school).
 Between school and university, he spent a year with VSO teaching in the Volta Region of Ghana.
-At City University London, he earned a BA hons in social sciences in 1974, then spent the next year as the president of the students' union.
+At City, University of London, he earned a Bachelor of Arts (BA) degree in social sciences in 1974, then spent the next year as the president of the students' union.